Raikhen/learning-jest/README.md

 # Passage to consciousness
 ## Matchers
-For a complete list check https://jestjs.io/docs/en/expect.
+For a complete list, check https://jestjs.io/docs/en/expect.

 ### Equality:
 - `expect().toBe` checks if pointers are pointing to the same thing.